 Leicester in Livingston County, New York — The American Northeast (Mid-Atlantic)

 Location.
-42° 46.325′ N, 77° 53.649′ W. Marker is in Leicester, New York, in Livingston County.
-Marker is at the intersection of Main Street (U.S. 20A) and Mount Morris Road (New York State Route 36) on Main Street.
+42° 46.297′ N, 77° 53.828′ W. Marker is in Leicester, New York, in Livingston County.
+Marker is on South Parkway just south of Main Street (U.S. 20A), on the left when traveling west.
 Touch for map.
 Marker is in this post office area: Leicester NY 14481, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 22, 2012, by Yugoboy of Rochester, New York.
-This page has been viewed 367 times since then and 28 times this year.
-Photos: 1, 2, 3. submitted on August 22, 2012, by Yugoboy of Rochester, New York. • Bill Pfingsten was the editor who published this page.
+It was originally submitted on August 22, 2012, by Yugoboy of Rochester, New York.
+This page has been viewed 326 times since then and 10 times this year.
+Photos: 1, 2, 3, 4. submitted on August 22, 2012, by Yugoboy of Rochester, New York. • Bill Pfingsten was the editor who published this page.